OpenChain-Project/OpenChain-JWG/docs/upcoming-events.md

 #### The 17th meeting / The 5th Virtual meeting

-We are planning the 5th meeting
+We are planning the next meeting

 Date and Time: T.B.D.
 Venue: Zoom